 Researchers have discovered that there are three main factors that determine whether or not a person will snore.
 A person can exhibit one, two or all three of these factors.
 People who snores usually do so because:

-So, if you don’t want to sound like a rhino or a hippo while you sleep, start paying attention to your figure, dieting and doing exercise, stop smoking, and try to drink less wine with dinner.
-The best part is that, in addition to helping you stop snoring, changing these three habits will improve your entire quality of life.
+So, if you don’t want to sound like a rhino or a hippo while you sleep, start paying attention to your figure, dieting and doing exercise; stop smoking, and try to drink less wine with dinner.
+The best part is that changing these three habits will improve your entire quality of life.